gt-cs3220-23fall/cs3220-labs/lab1/README.md

 **(Q)** BEQ t1, t1, imm : if a branch is taken, is the new PC = PC + imm or new PC = PC + 4+ imm? \
 **(A)** The answer is PC = PC + offset.
 Please be careful with converting imm to offset.

-**(Q)** Do we need to worry whether we should prevent all writes to the zero register and treat it as always zero, or if that is solely up to us dependent on our design? \
+**(Q)** Do we need to worry about whether we should prevent all writes to the zero register and treat it as always zero, or if that is solely up to us dependent on our design? \
 **(A)** This is purely S/W job.
 The H/W doesn't have to check whether x0 is writable or not.
 The Hardware also doesn't have explicitly insert 0 in hardware.

 **(Q)** Debugging takes so much time.
 Any tips to reduce the debugging time? \
 **(A)** Some suggestions.
-1. Review code carefully and understand the ISA behavior correctly
+1. Review code carefully and understand the ISA behavior correctly.
 2. If `make` command fails to compile, read the error messages carefully.
 3. Verilator generates vcd file.
-Please use GTKWave to see each pipeline signal and check the signals works as expected.
-When debugging, it is always helpful to visualize `clk` signal and pc value along with other signals.
+Please use GTKWave to see each pipeline signal and check the signals works as expected according to *.asm files or RISC-V enumlators.
+When debugging, it is always helpful to visualize `clk` signal and pc values along with other signals.

 **(Q)** Is the immediate field inside assembly code decimal? \
 **(A)** If the number starts with 0x, it's hexadecimal.